bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 (refer to: [MSDN note](https://msdn.microsoft.com/en-us/library/aa342335.aspx), [Bitronix note](http://bitronix-transaction-manager.10986.n7.nabble.com/Failed-to-recover-SQL-Server-Restart-td148.html)).
 Therefore, using Bitronix as a Transaction Manager with SQL Server does not work and is not supported.
 To use SQL Server database requires that you use the JBoss or WildFly bundle provided by Bonitasoft.
 4. Oracle Java SE Runtime Environment 8 u40 is supported if you use the web container Tomcat 7.0.55\ and WildFly 10.1.0.
 5. Bonita BPM can be executed on both Java 7 and 8.
 However all development (connectors, REST API extensions, etc) must use Java 7 syntax (source version) and be compiled to generate Java 7 byte code (target version).
-However all development (connectors, REST API extensions, etc) must use Java 7 syntax (source version) and be compiled to generate Java 7 byte code (target version).

 Your database must be configured to use the UTF-8 character set.